johnoneil/fspec/README.md

 * documentation of naming rules
 * dependency graphs

-fspec becomes a **single declarative source** from which your filesystem-related automation can be derived.
+fspec becomes a **single declarative source** from which the filesystem automation ecosystem can be derived.

-Teams no longer write ad hoc scripts full of brittle regexes.

----

-## **6. Provides a shared vocabulary for contributors**

-The filesystem often *is* the workflow, and fspec just makes this explicit, providing:

-* a readable map of how things work
-* a live specification of where assets belong
-* a safety net to prevent accidental misplacement
-* a way to learn team conventions without guesswork

 ---